 Is classic clothing always expensive?

-No. Of course it can be, but once you know what to look for (see above) you will start noticing timeless-looking pieces at Target Old Navy.
+No. Of course it can be, but once you know what to look for (see above) you will start noticing timeless-looking pieces at Target and Old Navy.
 I have found some precious things below.

 FAVORITE CLASSIC CHILDREN’S BRANDS